Farhad Pourgholami

-Farhad Pourgholami (born December 4, 1962 in Bandar Anzali) is a former Iranian footballer and manager.
+Farhad Pourgholami (born December 4, 1962, in Bandar Anzali) is an Iranian football manager and former player.

 Pourgholami was assistant head coach to Mohammad Ahmadzadeh in Iran national under-20 football team.
 After Ahmadzadeh was appointed as Malavan's head coach, Pourgholami was chosen as his first team coach.
 Later he was appointed as Malavan Youth team.
 After Ahmadzadeh's resignation as Malavan head coach, he was appointed as caretaker head coach and after three weeks, he was signed a contract until the end of 2011–12 season.